 In December of the 2019-2020 school year, Olympic was informed by the Superintendent that 50 % of its teaching staff would be reduced and the Counseling position would be moved to a different campus.
 This created an obvious challenge, since we had been a school where every teacher was teaching within the purview of their Single Subject Credential.
 The only way that we could maintain the academic standards that we had been delivering was to use on online learning platform.
-Our district already used the APEX system, but our experience with our student body (a student body overly represented by students in poverty, minorities, SPED students and English language learners), provided a wealth of evidence that APEX would not an adequate tool for an at-risk, credit deficient, student.
+Our district already used the APEX system, but our experience with our student body (a student body overly represented by low SES, higher minority enrollment, and SPED students than any other campus in the Santa Monica Malibu School District), provided a wealth of evidence that APEX would not an adequate tool for an at-risk, credit deficient, student (especially when we are allocated only 2 general education teachers by the District).